HDRUK/hutch/website/docs/getting-started/configuration/agent.md

     }
   },

+  // This section tells Hutch where the controller API is hosted "ControllerApi": {
+    // The URL of the controller API
+    "BaseUrl": ""
+  }

   // Development Flags
   // These are really intended for development or debugging use
   // and their continued presence cannot be relied upon from one build to the next!